cansik/madmapperapi/README.md

 }
 ```

-To receive data from MadMapper we have to create two methods which will be mapped used from the `OscP5`.
+To receive data from MadMapper we have to create two methods which will be used from the `OscP5`.
 One is to receive OSC messages and the other one to receive OSC bundles.
 And to make the sketch complete you should add a `draw` method.

 ```java
 void draw() {}